bilo1967/sight-translation/README.md

 ## Use Cases
 - **Didactics**: Trainers evaluate students under standardized conditions (same text/WPM, independently from windows size and screen resolution).
 - **Self-Training**: Interpreters practice pacing and adaptability.
 - **Assessment**: Objective benchmarks for speed/accuracy in interpretation exams.

+## Compatibility
+Works with modern browsers such as Chrome and derivatives, Firefox, Safari, both on computers and mobile devices.

 ## Dependencies
 - JQuery 3.x (via CDN)